akshat-jjain/Google-Cloud-Traning/GSP-341:Create-ML-Models-with-BigQuery-ML/README.md

 # Create ML Models with BigQuery ML: Challenge Lab

 This article will go through the lab to Create ML Models with BigQuery ML: Challenge Lab.
-In the previous, lab you will get familiar with Getting Started with BQML, Predict Visitor Purchases with a Classification Model in BQML, Predict Taxi Fare with a BigQuery ML Forecasting Model, Bracketology with Google Machine Learning, and Implement a Helpdesk Chatbot with Dialogflow & BigQuery ML.
+In the previous, lab you will get familiar with Getting Started with BQML, Predict Visitor Purchases with a Classification Model in BQML, Predict Taxi Fare with a BigQuery ML Forecasting Model, Bracketology with Google Machine Learning, and Implement a Helpdesk Chatbot with Dialogflow & BigQuery ML.<br>
 ### The challenge contains 5 required tasks.
 1. Create a dataset to store your machine learning models.
 2. Create a forecasting BigQuery machine learning model.